mykalbayouk/momentum/README.md

 ## Next Steps
 - Bug Fixes
-    - 🟨 Images are not shown properly in image viewports
+    - ✅ Images are not shown properly in image viewports
     - ✅ Data is not updating realtime
         - ✅ Creation of group, logging workout, etc. (Belive Realtime database will fix this)
-    - Calender Streak Styling is not correct
+    - ✅ Calender Streak Styling is not correct
     - Need to adjust how trying to log multiple workouts on the same day
     - Streak Calculation needs to be fixed
+        - Adjust realtime calculation to match streak calculation, incase changed to rest day or deleted workout
+    - Create Profile Modal
+    - Create Notifcations so People can see when you have logged a workout
 - Styling Improvements
 - More Features
     - Add Point System